Code-Cornelius/CorAI/priv_lib_ml/Tutorial_training.md

 #### 3.b Training without k-fold

+It is also possible to use the training pipeline, without any predefined splitting (and perhaps do the splitting by hand beforehand).
-In order to use the function after splitting, one needs to input an `estim_history`, where the values of the training are stored.
+In order to use the function without the splitting,  one should use `train_kfold_a_fold_after_split`.
+The function takes as an input an `estim_history`, where the values of the training are stored.
+The steps are:

 - initialise estimator:
 ```python